Alpha-Cluster Model, Charge Symmetry of Nuclear Force and Single Particle Bound State Potential in Symmetrical Nuclei: INTRODUCTION

 where $h^l_lj(ikr)$ is the spherical Hankel function of the first kind, $W_{-\eta,lj}(2kr)$ is the Whittaker function, $\eta$ is the Coulomb parameter for the bound state, $k =\sqrt{2\mu\varepsilon_{n/p}}$, $\mu$ is the reduced mass for the bound system $A=B+n/p$.
 AC $b_{n/p}$ is determined by the geometrical parameters of the potential.
-Then ANC $C^2_{n/p}$ is related with SF and AC as follows \cite{12,16}
+Then ANC $C^2_{n/p}$ is related with SF and AC as follows

-This approach allowes one to obtain ANCs from analysis of experimental cross sections of pure peripheral reactions like $A(d,t)B$ and $B(^3{\rm He},d)A$ \cite{17,18,19}.
+This approach allows one to obtain ANCs from analysis of experimental cross sections of pure peripheral reactions like $A(d,t)B$ and $B(^3{\rm He},d)A$ \cite{15,16,17}.
 The value ANC obtained from the reactions does not depend of the potential parameters used in calculation, because in that case $S$ is in inverse proportion to the $b_{n/p}^2$.
-In \cite{12} it was proposed to obtain AC and corresponding parameters from analysis of experimental cross sections of direct reactions with using a known value ANC.
-But later it was shown \cite{17} that peripheral reactions are not good for the task.
-In case of reactions like $(p,d)$ and $(d,n)$ there is a strong dependence of the calculated cross sections on the optical potentials used for input and outgoing channels, which does not allow one to solve the task either.
+In \cite{13} it was proposed to obtain AC and corresponding parameters from analysis of experimental cross sections of direct reactions with using a known value ANC.
+But later it was shown \cite{15} that not all direct reactions are good for the task.
+In case of reactions like $(p,d)$ and $(d,n)$ there is a strong dependence of the calculated cross sections on the optical potentials used for input and outgoing channels, which does not allow one to solve the task.